VasilGVasilev/InterviewPrep/softuni-js-questions/myNotes/async/asynchronous.md

 How is this possible?
 How does Javascript know to continue interpreting the code and arrive at the console.log, even though it has another task seemingly on standby with fetchData function.
 My problem came from the emphasis in numerous text that Javascript is single-threaded.
 It seemed to me that this is countra-intuitive.
 How can it be single-threaded and still have several simultaneous processes running in the form of callbacks (or promises) and still continue with the execution of the code.
 Well, to understand Javascript, one must deep dive into its actual process of work.
 Javascript can only run on a Javascript runtime.
 That runtime could be a browser or Node.js, but this runtime equips pure Javascript code with a few more functionalities rather than just a basic line by line interpreter of code.

-The Javascript runtime consists of the JS engine and, mind the following to be crucial -> event loop, Web API and Callback Queue.
+The Javascript runtime consists of the JS engine and, mind the following to be crucial -> event loop and Web API (enabling async logic).

 When we say single threaded we refer to the execution mechanism of the JS engine.
 The Javascript engine is responsible for the  memory heap and the call stack.
 The memory heap stores all the variables defined in our JS code while the call stack performs the operations (function execution) (side note is that the engine manages the execution context on the basis of call stack and memory heap).

 So, back to the current problem, single threaded means only one call stack.
 One call stack, in turn, means only one piece of code can be executed at a time.
 In our case with console.log('Fetching data...') and fetchData function, given the nature of Javascript to be non-blocking, Javascript does not wait for the response of the callback, but moves on with the interpretation of the subsequent blocks of code.
 Finally, the answer -> the callback is 'extracted' from the JS engine flow of execution onto a separate thread.
 Thus, concurrency becomes possible.
 But where is this callback 'extracted'?
 The general answer is that any such asynchronious function utilizes the Web API by relying on the event loop to manage its queue priority to re-enter the Javascript engine event cycle.